Paul Robeson: 1923–1927: Harlem Renaissance

-Robeson worked briefly as a lawyer, but he renounced a career in law because of racism.
+Robeson briefly worked as a lawyer, but he renounced a career in law because of racism.
 His wife supported them financially.
 She was the head histological chemist in Surgical Pathology at New York-Presbyterian Hospital.
 She continued to work there until 1925 when his career took off.
 They frequented the social functions at the future Schomburg Center.
 In December 1924 he landed the lead role of Jim in Eugene O'Neill's All God's Chillun Got Wings, which culminated with Jim metaphorically consummating his marriage with his white wife by symbolically emasculating himself.
 Chillun's opening was postponed due to nationwide controversy over its plot.

 Chillun's delay led to a revival of The Emperor Jones with Robeson as Brutus, a role pioneered by Charles Sidney Gilpin.
 The role terrified and galvanized Robeson, as it was practically a 90-minute soliloquy.
 Reviews declared him an unequivocal success.
 Though arguably clouded by its controversial subject, his Jim in Chillun was less well received.
 He answered criticism of its plot by writing that fate had drawn him to the "untrodden path" of drama, that the true measure of a culture is in its artistic contributions, and that the only true American culture was African-American.

-The success of his acting placed him in elite social circles and his ascension to fame, which was forcefully aided by Essie, had occurred at a startling pace.
+The success of his acting placed him in elite social circles and his rise to fame, which was forcefully aided by Essie, had happened very rapidly.
 Essie's ambition for Robeson was a startling dichotomy to his indifference.
 She quit her job, became his agent, and negotiated his first movie role in a silent race film directed by Oscar Micheaux, Body and Soul (1925).
-To support a charity for single mothers, he headlined a concert singing spirituals.
+To support a charity for single mothers, Robeson headlined a concert singing spirituals.
 He performed his repertoire of spirituals on the radio.